wolfSSL/wolfTPM/examples/README.md

 Note: If the new time value makes a change bigger than the TPM clock update interval, then the TPM will first update its volatile register for time and then the non-volatile register for time.
 This may cause a narrow delay before the commands returns execution to the user.
 Depending on the TPM manufacturer, the delay can vary from us to few ms.

-Note: This example can take an optional argument, the time value in miliseconds used for incrementing the TPM clock.
+Note: This example can take an optional argument, the time value in milliseconds used for incrementing the TPM clock.
 Default value is 50000ms (50 seconds).

 `./examples/timestamp/clock_set`